veronica-antunes/CorrLoc/README.md

 * verbose - if True it will print messages to indicate the stage of the calculations.
 Default is True.
 * path - if a path is inserted it will generate the files in the path. default is None (it will generate the files in the current directory)

-Togeher with the functions to compute the locatation, there is also a set of functions to test each step.
+Together with the functions to compute the locatation, there is also a set of functions to test each step.
 Each function is explained in detail in the  src/test_steps.py file.
 It is also provided an example of these functions in the example exercise.

 **If you use this code please cite as:**